 The thing about Sundays is that they don’t need highs.
 They’ve seen enough of life to know that contentment isn’t a high, but a lonngterm removal of lows.
 Not an endless excitement so much as the skill of minimising the list of things that are worrying you.

-My Sunday started well but petered out.
-I ended up getting tired and going home around 4pm, then i rookily got myself involved in a YouTube marathon which lasted til around 6pm.
+My Sunday started well but petered out into something very sad.
+I ended up getting tired and going home around 4pm, then got myself involved in a YouTube marathon which lasted til around 6pm.
 I roused myself, went for a walk to Tesco, came back and fell asleep listening to the radio without having supper.
 I woke up around 11pm fully clothed and disorientated, ate some cheese and an apple and went to bed.
 It wasn’t quite the Sunday I’d been holding out for.